 \subsection{Implementation}

-For the numerical representation of the symbolic Hamiltonian, which is covered in Sec.~\ref{sec:symbolic_Hamiltonian}, the parameters have to be replaced by numerical values and the flux and charge operators are represented by numerical matrices.

 Numerical values for the circuit parameters can be specified individually.
 This includes capacitances, inductances, Josephson energies, external fluxes and charge offsets.
 If the values are not specified by the user, they are set to a default value.

-In addition to the numerical parameter values, the charge and flux operators that appear in the Hamiltonian have to be implemented by numerical matrices.
+In addition to the numerical parameter values, the charge and flux operators that appear in the Hamiltonian have to be implemented as numerical matrices.
 These matrices can be either formulated in the flux basis or in the charge basis, which is analogous to choosing a position or momentum space representation.
-If the potential is periodic along the direction of a node flux variable, the charge basis is the preferred choice for implementing this variable.
-The connection of a linear inductance to a node leads to a non-periodic harmonic contribution of the potential, which makes a flux basis implementation for the corresponding node flux variable more desirable.
-To distinguish these two cases, we label nodes as periodic if there is no linear inductance connected to this node and if the neighbouring node, which is connected via a Josephson junction, is periodic as well.
+If the potential is periodic along the direction of a node flux variable, the charge basis is the preferred choice for implementing the variables of this node.
+The connection of a linear inductance to a node leads to a non-periodic harmonic contribution of the potential, which makes a flux basis implementation for the corresponding node variables more desirable.
+To distinguish these two cases, we label a node as periodic if there is no linear inductance connected to it and if neighbouring nodes that are connected via a Josephson junction are periodic as well.
 Periodic node variables are automatically implemented in the charge basis and non-periodic variables in the flux basis.